tongwu-msft/azure-rest-api-specs/index.md

 ## Resiliency of Azure APIs

-Control plane operations in the REST API are:
+The Azure REST APIs are designed for resiliency and continuous availability.
+Control plane operations (requests sent to management.azure.com) in the REST API are:

-* Designed for resiliency and continuous availability.

 * Distributed across regions.
+Some services are regional.

 * Distributed across Availability Zones (as well regions) in locations that have multiple Availability Zones.